 Centralized Logging and Monitoring

 Each time a cluster is deployed, Kublr automatically connects it to log collection and monitoring components running in the Kublr Control Plane.
-It uses Prometheus and Elasticsearch to collect and store logs and metrics.
-Grafana and Kibana are used to visualize monitoring information, and a set of default Grafana and Kibana dashboards simplifies clusters and workload-health monitoring.
+It uses Prometheus and Elasticsearch to collect and store logs and metrics, and Grafana and Kibana to visualize monitoring information.
+A set of default Grafana and Kibana dashboards simplifies clusters and workload-health monitoring.

 Alert Manager, which integrates with your email system, Slack, or PagerDuty, ensures your team doesn’t miss important alerts.
 Kublr’s centralized monitoring and logging can also be integrated with existing enterprise management tools.